Master of Business Analytics

 All applicants whose native language is not English and who have not received their entire undergraduate education in an English-speaking country must submit scores from one of two internationally recognized assessments of English language proficiency, the International English Language Testing System (IELTS) or the Test of English as a Foreign Language (TOEFL).
 Test scores are valid for two years.
 For applicants planning to enter the program in 2020, we will consider scores for tests taken on or after January 8, 2018.

-Receiving your undergraduate degree in a country that lists English as an official language such as India, Pakistan, Hong Kong, or Singapore does not exempt you from the English language proficiency requirement.
+Receiving your undergraduate degree in a country that lists English as an official language such as India, Pakistan, Hong Kong SAR, or Singapore does not exempt you from the English language proficiency requirement.

 Master of Business Analytics TOEFL School Code: 3935 IELTS electronic scores sent to: MIT Graduate Admissions